-Delicious ricotta mac and cheese recipe ready in about 20 minutes.
-Elbow macaroni coated in a melty creamy, cheesy sauce made with three types of cheese: an easy recipe that both adults and children love.
+This delicious ricotta mac and cheese recipe is ready in about 20 minutes.
+The elbow macaroni is coated in a melty, creamy, cheesy sauce made with three types of cheese: this is an easy recipe that both adults and children love.

 This ricotta mac and cheese is an outrageously creamy and cheesy meal that your whole family will adore.
 And it’s so easy and quick to make; you can make it any day of the week.
 An ooey-gooey, good mac and cheese, the ultimate comfort food!